davidstump/SwiftPhoenixClient/README.md

 * Event: A String object indicating what kind of event you're listening for.
 * Callback: A closure that receives AnyObject and returns void.
-This AnyObject can be cast to Phoenix.Message to retrieve data from the message.
+This AnyObject can be cast to Message to retrieve data from the message.

 Some examples: